 - Tell someone where you are going and when to expect you back

-It’s funny how many people are enthusiastically planning solo travel to exotic international destinations but who cringe in horror at the idea of eating alone in a restaurant in their hometown.
+It’s funny how many people dream of solo travel to exotic international destinations but cringe in horror at the idea of eating alone in a restaurant in their hometown!

 I think sometimes there’s a bit of magical thinking as people tell themselves that eating alone in a foreign country will be easier.
 Perhaps it is for some travelers, but in either case, it is a skill that takes practice and confidence.

 One way to prepare for solo travel as a teenager is to teach yourself to tolerate – or even enjoy – eating alone in a restaurant.
-Based on my experience solo traveling, I wrote an entire guide to how to eat alone in a restaurant which is a good starting point for learning this essential solo travel skill.
+Based on my experience solo traveling, I wrote an entire guide to how to eat alone in a restaurant.
+This resource may be a good starting point for learning this essential solo travel skill.

 Where to start: Not all restaurants are created equal when it comes to comfort eating alone.
 Start at a coffeehouse – where perhaps you already have the experience of enjoying a pastry or a sandwich while studying alone – and work your way up to more challenging dining experiences.